 Since COVID-19 reached the US early this year, there has been little room for other topics amidst the discussion of morbidity rates, prevention, and possible vaccinations.
-As of mid-June, US deaths are nearing 120,000, while global deaths surpass 450,000.
-Meanwhile, global confirmed cases have skyrocketed to over 8.5 million.
+As of August, US deaths are over 165,000, while global deaths surpass 760,000.
+Meanwhile, global confirmed cases have skyrocketed to over 20 million.
 Unsurprisingly, there is currently enormous pressure on the scientific community to come up with answers, and to produce a vaccine for this novel disease.
 While our current level of progress is a tribute to the leaders in this field, we still have a long way to go before a viable vaccination will be ready for distribution.

 Under normal circumstances, vaccine testing and approval occurs in four distinct stages.
 Phase I focuses on safety and dosage, and utilizes human subjects to determine the dose of a new drug.
 Following this, phase II is used to prove the efficacy of the drug.
 If the drug is proven to be effective, it will move on to phase III, where researchers will decide if any side effects are worth the benefit provided by the medication.
 Once a drug passes this stage, it can be approved by the Food and Drug Administration (FDA).
 Phase IV serves to continually monitor the drug as it is used to treat hundreds or thousands of patients.
 This final stage allows scientists to study both the short and long-term effects of the therapy.
 This process normally takes anywhere from 10 to 15 years.
 However, waiting this long to put a vaccine for coronavirus on the market could have disastrous effects.

-Johnson & Johnson is expecting to start human trials on its SARS-CoV-2 vaccine in late July.
+Johnson & Johnson has started human trials in Belgium on its SARS-CoV-2 vaccine.
 Merck, the only company to successfully develop an Ebola vaccination, is also currently transitioning into human trials.
 The three vaccinations that are furthest along in the R&D process are Moderna’s mRNA-1273 vaccine, AstraZeneca’s AZD1222 vaccine, and Pfizer’s BNT 126 vaccine.
-Through Operation Warp Speed, the US government pledged this week to fund the phase III trials for each of these most promising coronavirus vaccinations.
+Through Operation Warp Speed, the US government pledged to fund the phase III trials for each of these most promising coronavirus vaccinations.
 These phase III trials will be the most involved developmental step yet, and will utilize tens of thousands of subjects at many sites around the US.
+AstraZeneca’s phase III study in Britain could be completed as early as August.
+In the United States, Moderna was the first vaccine to begin phase III trials in late July, and is expected to enroll 30,000 healthy adults who do not have COVID.

 While there is a clear risk in waiting to produce a coronavirus vaccine, there are also risks in speeding up the R&D process in this way.
 One clear example of this is the drug hydroxcholoroquine, which was approved by the FDA as a COVID treatment back in March.
 However, this authorization was revoked early this week following a lack of efficacy evidence.
 Moreover, hydroxcholoquine’s temporary use was associated with over 400 adverse events, including 109 serious cardiac episodes.
 Had normal protocol been followed, this drug would have never been on the market before these issues were detected.